-NPS.gov has gone mobile-friendly!
+NPS.gov is mobile-friendly!
 What does that mean?
 Mobile-friendly websites function well on the wide variety of devices, browsers, and network speeds used by visitors to access web content.
 The approach we've taken to accomplish that goal is known as Responsive Web Design (RWD).
 Instead of having separate websites for each type of device, RWD features a more fluid design that adapts to a wide range of devices.

 Prior to this project, visitors accessing NPS.gov on mobile devices (more than half of our website visitors) saw a smaller version of the website scaled to fit the size of their screen.
 Now the content adjusts to fit small screens while providing the same functionality available to those visiting the site using a desktop or laptop.
 These changes provide a user-friendly experience no matter what device people have—and with more than 90 million visitors on NPS.gov over the past year, that's a lot of different devices!